nilsmehlhorn/blog/posts/angular-download-progress/index.md

 </mat-progress-bar>
 ```

-Here's a StackBlitz showing everything in action:
+Here's a StackBlitz showing everything in action.

+> As always, if you've got any questions don't hesitate to leave a comment below or ping me on Twitter [@n_mehlhorn](https://twitter.com/n_mehlhorn).
+You can also follow me there and [join my mailing list](https://nils-mehlhorn.de/newsletter) to see when new articles are coming up and get smaller tips around Angular and web development in general.

 <iframe
 style="width: 100%; height: 550px"